Igor S. Demydczuk

 Docent, Pianist, Composer

-I coming from a culture where every event was celebrated with the music.
 From the early days I had received a proper education in Liceum of Music in my hometown in Poland.
 That was the most important period of my music journey.
-I joined a very intense music program, where I have learned the respect and appreciation for music knowlege and art.
-Expressing emotions and felling, creating beautiful music lines and phrases became the routine in our every day task.
+I followed intense music program, where I have developed the respect and appreciation for music knowlege and art.
+I have leanred the technical and emotional aspects of music.

 My music teachers & educators who influenced me the most: Zygmunt Wybraniec, Joachim Pichura, Bill Dobbins, Marc van Roon and Jasper Soffers.